 As soon as your tenant is in arrears, whether or not you think they will pay after a few days, contact PBS immediately.
 We will send a 7 day Notice of Enforcement to the tenant giving them 7 clear days to pay.
 This is known as the Compliance Stage.

-The costs set out by CRAR for this second stage of enforcement are as follows:
+The costs to the tenant set out by CRAR for this second stage of enforcement are as follows:

 The costs to the tenant for this third stage of enforcement are as follow: